bin-guo/bin-guo.github.io/index.md

 |Research Fellowship Award <br /> (optional from the Supervisor)| | |
 |Total Funding |$16,015.91 | $16,015.91|

-## PhD Students
+## 2) PhD Students

 I am also recruiting PhD students.
 Since our department does not have PhD program, I can collaborate with the [Computing and Sofware Department at McMaster University](https://www.eng.mcmaster.ca/cas/programs/degree-options/phd-computer-science/) as a cosupervisor.
 That means you are McMaster's PhD students; you have a supervisor at McMaster and me as a cosupervisor.

-Our Computer Science department will provide many funding or scholarship opportunities to cover the tuition fee, like TA; also, I can provide part of the funding to support you.
+At McMaster University, the Computing and Software department will provide many funding or scholarship opportunities to cover the tuition fee, like TA; also, I can provide part of the funding to support you.
 The funding will be enough to pay for tuition fees and basic living expenses.
 If you are interested, please send me your CV and a proposal to my [email](mailto:binguo@trentu.ca).
 I am happy to be your supervisor.

 Finally, if you like living in Canada, I encourage **international students** to apply for the master's program at Trent University.